-The Centre employs an Indigenous Pre-Medicine Student Engagement & Support Officer solely for the purpose of providing ongoing positive academic outcomes, and to contribute to the overall enhancement of Indigenous student University experiences.
+The Centre employs 1 x 0.8FTE Indigenous Student Engagement & Support Officer solely for the purpose of providing ongoing positive academic outcomes, and to contribute to the overall enhancement of Indigenous student University experiences.
 This position works closely with the Indigenous Pre-Medicine enabling students, providing pastoral support which prepares students for entry and articulation into the Faculty of Health Sciences.
 Indigenous Enabling students are also encouraged to engage with university students located both within the Centre and mainstream.
-It is hoped that the creation of this position will lead to higher articulation to mainstream courses for all Indigenous enabling students.